chapel-lang/chapel/doc/rst/language/spec/classes.rst

           this.y = y;
           // compiler inserts initialization for 'max' and 'msg'

-          this.complete(); // 'this' is now considered to be fully initialized
+          init this; // 'this' is now considered to be fully initialized

           this.verify();
           writeln(this);